 With Facebook now allowing you to show your professional information, include you’re the company name of current and previous employers and along with your job titles in a longer, almost job description format.

 For example, write ‘managing large-scale highways and civil engineering projects in the Public sector’ over simply describing yourself as a ‘Civil Engineer’.
 And don’t forget to include your school and university to complete the picture and extend your connections.

 If you’ve uploaded or posted anything onto your Facebook profile that you don’t wish all the world to see, there are a range of privacy setting to enable you to restrict your photos, videos and posts, to set different access levels for those viewing your content – make sure you get to know how to make full use of these settings so that you can cleverly filter content for different user groups.

 Smart status updates: It can be beneficial to post something thought-provoking and consistent with your personal brand.
 An example of this might be to include a video or article related to your industry or an inspiring story about someone highly successful such as Amazon CEO, Jeff Bazos .

 Like and follow relevant pages: However, it’s also important to keep in mind here that what you like reflects your interests, values and personality, which yes a marketer can use to an advantage when targeting specific demographics, but also an employer may look at (if privacy settings allow) when deciding if you’re a good fit for the job they’re looking to fill.

-If you’re looking to change jobs in moving into the second half of 2020 and beyond, improving your Personal Brand Online is a key part in the process, using this guide why not start with your social media profiles.
+If you’re looking to change jobs in moving into 2021 and beyond, improving your Personal Brand Online is a key part in the process, using this guide why not start with your social media profiles.